Finding Rin Tin Tin

-Finding Rin Tin Tin is a 2007 Bulgarian–American family comedy film directed by Israeli filmmaker Danny Lerner.
+Finding Rin Tin Tin is a 2007 family comedy film directed by Israeli filmmaker Danny Lerner.
 Based loosely on historical events, the film is the most recent in a long line that includes the character Rin Tin Tin.

 Plot

-The film tells the story of the original Rin Tin Tin, the legendary German Shepherd, found shortly before the end of World War I by American serviceman Lee Duncan as a shell-shocked puppy in Lorraine, France.
-The dog was taken to America and became the hero of several films made in the 1920s and 1930s.
+The film tells the story of the original Rin Tin Tin, the legendary German Shepherd, rescued as a shell-shocked puppy from the World War I battlefield in Lorraine, France, by an American serviceman, Lee Duncan.
+The puppy was taken to America and became the hero of several films made in the 1920s and 1930s.